-- Measuring the impact of drug policy
+Measuring the impact of drug policy

-States are increasingly reconsidering ways to respond to non-violent drug offenses and policymakers have a pressing need for empirical evidence that can help inform their decisions.
+States are increasingly reconsidering ways to respond to nonviolent drug offenses, and policymakers have a pressing need for empirical evidence that can help inform their decisions.
 SUMH conducts research on the impact of drug policy, such as the use of treatment-based alternatives to incarceration in lieu of lengthy prison sentences.

-Many people leaving jail face a range of problems, from accessing mental health treatment to securing a place to live.
+Many people leaving jail Many people in the criminal justice system face a range of problems, from accessing mental health treatment to securing a place to live.
 Evidence shows that access to appropriate services can improve individual health outcomes and reduce the likelihood of future arrests.
-SUMH is working with jail administrators and communities in New York City and Los Angeles to design more accessible and effective reentry services.
+SUMH is working with correctional facilities, public defenders, city government agencies, and innovative public-private partnerships to design more accessible and effective legal representation, health, and reentry services.

 Why this Work Matters